frankyfan001/FindMyTutor/README.md

 > Yi Xuan is full stack developer in the team.
 Mainly worked on the user account page, including UI design, features and APIs corresponding to the account pages.

+- Kehong Liu
+> Kehong full stack developer in the team.
+Mainly worked on setting up maps display for the post page, designing the database schema, setting up deployment and CI pipeline, and developing the online tutoring functionality.

 ## Tech Stack
 - Unit 1 – HTML, CSS, JS; UNIT 2 – React